nhsengland/DesigningAmbiguityAwareClericalReview/README.md

 Code to accompany article submission.

-# Record-level Perplexity, Matchability & Pre-linkage Ambiguity for Splink
+# Record-level conditional Perplexity & Matchability

 ## Overview
 - **Goal:** quantify *how certain* a linkage decision is **per record**, and summarise uncertainty for **sub-populations** and the **whole dataset**.